-General information about the emergency response and evacuation procedures for UL Lafayette is publicized each year as part of the University's Clery Act compliance efforts, and is available at the UL Lafayette Police Department website http://police.louisiana.edu/staying-safe/campus-wide-evacuation.
-Functional Annexes are maintained by each department and updates are mandated annually with the updated documents housed with the UL Police Department, Emergency Management.
+General information about the emergency response and evacuation procedures for UL Lafayette is publicized each year as part of the University's Clery Act compliance efforts, and is available at the UL Lafayette Police Department and the Division of Public Safety website http://police.louisiana.edu/staying-safe/campus-wide-evacuation.
+Functional Annexes are maintained by each department and updates are mandated annually with the updated documents housed with the Office of Environmental Health & Safety.